SUI-Components/adevinta-spain-components/components/abtesting/optimizelyXExperiment/README.md

 </OptimizelyXExperiment>
 ```

-In the above example, defaultVariation is ignored so "Dogs" variation is displayed instead.
-Using a variation name instead of an id leads to the same results:
+In the above example, "Dogs" variation will be always displayed.
+You can also use variation name instead:

 ```html
 <OptimizelyXExperiment experimentId={8470306415} forceVariation="B">